axuy312/axuy312/README.md

 ## Profile
     Studing in : Yuan Ze University
-    Majoring in : Department of Computer Science & Engineering
+    Majoring in : Department of Computer Science & Engineering💻

 ## Portfolio